ritawang917/Covid-19-Group-Project/README.md

   By analyzing the data can we predict the trend of people testing positive in NYC?

   By analyzing the data from hospitalization and death rates compared to the tested positive for COVID-19, has the virus appeared to cause a more severe affect on the community?

+  Did the time of vaccination correlate with the number of deaths in the hospital due to COVID-19?